Unions give big to block ‘right to work’ in expensive Missouri ballot initiative race

 The years-long fight to make Missouri a right-to-work state comes down to a vote by the people in August, and it's shaping up as the most expensive ballot initiative of the year.

-We Are Missouri, a political action committees that petitioned to freeze the right-to-work law that was signed last year by then-Gov. Eric Greitens, landed a $1 million single donation this month from the International Brotherhood of Teamsters.
+We Are Missouri, a political action committee that petitioned to freeze the right-to-work law that was signed last year by then-Gov. Eric Greitens, landed a $1 million single donation this month from the International Brotherhood of Teamsters.

 Other labor unions, conservative groups and business interests from across Missouri and the U.S. have been pouring money into four PACs — three working to uphold right to work and one, We Are Missouri, that is looking to repeal it.